Mobile Phone Addiction: Health risks and Poor Academic Performances

 I would suggest becoming computer literate yourself.
 The more you know about these mobile phones and the Internet, the more you can make use of them positively and understand how to keep your children safe while using them.
 If you do not keep up, your child will easily be able to outwit you choosing whatever they wish to access without your knowledge.

-Q. Can the use of mobile phones have any benefits in the development of children aged between 8-12 years?
+Q. Can the use of mobile phones have any benefits in the developments of children aged 8-12 years?

-Q. Could you offer some suggestions to monitor the use and dependence of mobile phones in adolescents?
+Q. Could you offer some suggestions to monitor the use and dependence of mobile in adolescents?

 Key principles are: